List of Justified characters: Bo Crowder

 Bo Crowder (played by M. C. Gainey) is the patriarch of the Crowder family, incarcerated at the beginning of the series but later released due to Raylan's exposure of the original arresting officer Hunter Mosley.
-Upon his release from prison he sets off with two things in mind; get back into running drugs and torment Ava for the murder of his son.
+Upon his release from prison he sets off with two things in mind: get back into running drugs and torment Ava for the murder of his son.
 Bo partners with the Miami cartel to make and distribute meth in Harlan.
 When Boyd destroys the shipment from Miami he has Boyd beaten and his men killed.
-In order to make things right with the cartel Bo kidnaps Ava to force Raylan into meeting him, Bo intends to hand Raylan over to the cartel but is killed by a cartel sniper outside his cabin in Bulletville.
+In order to make things right with the cartel Bo kidnaps Ava to force Raylan into meeting him; Bo intends to hand Raylan over to the cartel but is killed by a cartel sniper outside his cabin in Bulletville.

 Johnny Crowder

 Johnny Crowder (played by David Meunier) is Boyd's power-hungry cousin.
 He is severely crippled at the end of Season 1 after Bo shoots him in the gut for betraying him.
-He returns in Season 2, reluctantly working for Boyd as he blames him for his being shot by Bo.
+He returns in season 2, reluctantly working for Boyd as he blames him for his being shot by Bo.
 This underlying hatred for Boyd grows as the show progresses until he eventually turns on Boyd, first selling him out to Wynn Duffy then finally moving against Boyd himself by robbing his heroin shipments.
-The rivalry climaxes in Season 5 when he unsuccessfully tries to out bid Boyd in a deal with a Mexican cartel.
+The rivalry climaxes in season 5 when he unsuccessfully tries to out bid Boyd in a deal with a Mexican cartel.
 He is shot and killed in a Mexican desert by Boyd.

 Devil

-Derek "Devil" Lennox (played by Kevin Rankin) is a henchman of Boyd and a Neo-Nazi.
-One of the original members of Crowders Commandos he continues working for Boyd after Boyd dismantles the Neo-Nazi group.
+Derek "Devil" Lennox (played by Kevin Rankin) is a henchman of Boyd and a neo-Nazi.
+One of the original members of Crowder's Commandos he continues working for Boyd after Boyd dismantles the neo-Nazi group.
 He grows disenchanted with the new Boyd, believing him to be too soft and ineffective as a leader.
-In Season 3 he is convinced by Quarles to turn on Boyd and take over his operation.
+In season 3 he is convinced by Quarles to turn on Boyd and take over his operation.
 He recruits Johnny to help kill Boyd but is betrayed by Johnny and Boyd kills him for the mutiny.

 Colt Rhodes

-Colton "Colt" Rhodes (played by Ron Eldard) is an old army friend of Boyd's who comes to Kentucky to join his criminal empire in Season 4.
+Colton "Colt" Rhodes (played by Ron Eldard) is an old army friend of Boyd's who comes to Kentucky to join his criminal empire in season 4.
 Having been demoted and discharged from the Army he develops a heroin addiction that compromises his effectiveness as one of Boyd's enforcers.
 His addiction grows into a serious problem for Boyd as he continues to make mistakes in his dealings going, so far as to accidentally let go someone who he was supposed to murder.
 His military background brings him into contact with Deputy Gutterson who also served in Iraq.
 The two very nearly come to shooting each other several times until finally Tim kills him as Colt drew down on him.